Xi gua lao

 Xi gua lao (西瓜酪 (xīguālào, watermelon jelly)) is a traditional dish of Beijing cuisine.
-It is a thickened and chilled watermelon soup eaten in summer time.
+It is a thickened and chilled watermelon jelly, often eaten during the summer.

 Preparation

-The dish is commonly prepared using these ingredients: watermelon, cherries, agar, sugar and vanilla powder.
+The dish is commonly prepared using watermelon, cherries, agar, sugar and vanilla powder.

 Water is mixed with agar, vanilla powder and sugar and boiled into a syrup.
 The watermelon is crushed to get the juice out of it and mixed with the syrup.
 The mixture is then chilled until thick and served cold.